Anna-Marie

 10% Donated for micro loans to women

-I look up, the woman in this painting gives me a sly smile as I glance at her.
+The woman in this painting gives me a sly smile as I glance at her.
 She knows something I do not know.
 What is it?
-The fruit seller speaks to me softly, as if to say, “Yes, I know you have to go through doubt and fear, but you know what you need to do”.
-Her arm juts out with her fist resting on her hip.
-“Okay already”.
+The fruit seller speaks to me softly as if to say, “Yes, I know you have to go through doubt and fear, but you know what you need to do.”
 She speaks without words.
 She is a bit shy.
-She allows the fruit to be in full sun while her face laps up the shade on this steamy hot day.
-A heavy fruit bowl is placed on her head.
-It is a balancing act - yes life is a balancing act.
+A heavy fruit bowl is balanced on her head.
+Yes, life is a balancing act.

 Paciencia